avg —

 Instructions

-Sprinkle the liver with grated eggs, and smear the layer with sauce.
+Sprinkle the liver with grated eggs and coat with a mayonnaise grid.

-Add a layer of eggs and a mayonnaise grid.
+Add a second layer of grated eggs and a mayonnaise grid.

 Tips